jardenliu/XPS15-9560-Ventura/README_EN.md

 1. Update `OpenCore` to 0.6.04
 2. Update All `Kernel Extensions` to the latest version;
-3. MACOS big sur support
+3. The 60Hz Refresh-Rate supported for 4K
-4. Fixed battery && trackpad setting
+4. Upgrade `ALC298PlugFix` to `ALCPlugFix-Swift`

 For more details, please visit [changelog.md](https://github.com/jardenliu/XPS15-9560-BigSur/blob/OpenCore/changelog.md)